 - An abnormal test result would show the patient continuously losing fixation of the thumb.

-- Other tests of the vestibular system include Romberg's test and caloric testing (see end of the article: vestibular nystagmus).
+- Other tests of the vestibular system include Romberg's test and caloric testing (see 'Vestibular nystagmus', below).

 - Carry out a full neurological examination.

-- School children and students may need extra time for reading and sitting exams - there are issues here surrounding the education of carers and teachers.
+- School children and students may need extra time for reading and sitting exams.
 Small print can usually be read with aids but children will find it hard to share books.

 - Patients need to inform the DVLA - many will not be authorised to drive.

-This is difficult and often disappointing.
+This will vary with the underlying cause.
+It is often difficult and often disappointing.
 The outcome depends on the visual potential, the presence of visual symptoms such as oscillopsia and the location of a null position, if there is one.

-- Subsequent management will depend on the underlying condition but may be conservative, medical (eg, gabapentin, scopolamine and baclofen) or surgical.
+- Subsequent management depends on the underlying condition.
+It may be conservative, medical (eg, gabapentin, baclofen) or surgical.
 The latter is unusual and involves altering the insertion of the relevant extraocular muscles.

-- Neurosurgery may also be performed where there is an underlying resectable lesion.
-There are promising advances made in particular surgical techniques that might make this option more attractive soon.
+- Neurosurgery may be performed where there is an underlying resectable lesion.
+There are several surgical techniques available, but there is currently a lack of high-quality supportive evidence for their efficacy.

-- Many patients will have some degree of decreased visual acuity requiring spectacles; some will be so severely affected as to need registration as sight impaired or severely sight impaired.
+- Most patients will have some degree of decreased visual acuity requiring spectacles; some will be so severely affected as to need registration as sight impaired or severely sight impaired.